jakeharding/django-jasmine/README.rst

 2. Add headless testing environments (e.g jasmine-headless-webkit or Zombie.js)
 3. Add Growl/notifyd notifications
 4. Rewrite the view to be class-based
-5. Refactorize urls for something prettier
+5. Add more settings for more flexibility

 Versions
 ========